Can You Eat Healthy At Family Dollar? We Investigate

 Chestnut Hill yellow mustard: $1

-We generally recommend single-ingredient spices, as many of the blends contain added sugars and other questionable ingredients.
+We generally recommend single-ingredient spices, as some of the blends contain added sugars and other questionable ingredients.

 Healthy Supplement Picks

-Vitamin D3 can be very useful for individuals at northern latitudes (like Chicago or New York) during the winter when it's impossible to synthesize it from sun exposure.
-Vitamin C can be useful for those who eat an unhealthy diet and won't get enough from fruits and vegetables.
+Vitamin C can be useful for individuals who eat an unhealthy diet, and don't get enough from fruits and vegetables.

-Fish oil can be a useful supplement for consumers who don't like the taste of fish but want to get the health benefits of omega-3 fatty acids.
+Fish oil can be a useful supplement for people who don't like the taste of fish but want to get the health benefits of omega-3 fatty acids.

 The majority of the supplements at Family Dollar (other than those mentioned here) aren't worth the money in our opinion.